Shaman (singer)

-Yaroslav Yuryevich Dronov (Ярослав Юрьевич Дронов; born 22 November 1991), better known by his stage name Shaman (stylized as SHAMAN, in all Latin caps), is a Russian singer-songwriter and music producer.
-He represented Russia in the Intervision 2025 with the song "Pryamo po serdtsu".
+Yaroslav Yuryevich Dronov (Ярослав Юрьевич Дронов; born 22 November 1991), better known by his stage name Shaman (stylized in all Latin caps), is a Russian singer-songwriter and music producer.
+He represented Russia at Intervision 2025.

 He gained popularity in 2022 against the backdrop of Russia's invasion of Ukraine, performing the songs "Vstanem", "Ya russkiy" and other patriotic songs.

 Shaman was voted the second-best Russian singer of 2022 in a poll conducted by the state-owned Russian Public Opinion Research Center (VTsIOM).
 He was awarded the honorary title of Merited Artist of the Russian Federation in 2024.

 Career

-Yaroslav Yuryevich Dronov was born on 22 November 1991, in the city of Novomoskovsk.
+Yaroslav Yuryevich Dronov was born on 22 November 1991, in the city of Novomoskovsk within the Russian Soviet Federative Socialist Republic.

 At the age of four, his parents enrolled him in the local children's vocal and pop group "Assorti".
 He graduated from a music school with a focus on "Folk Singing" and later completed his studies at the Novomoskovsk College of Music, specializing in "Head of Folk Choir".
 At the age of 15, he began performing at a local restaurant.

 He performed on Faktor A (the Russian version of The X Factor) in 2013 and on the Russian version of The Voice in 2014.

 Dronov adopted the stage name Shaman in 2020.
 The blonde-haired singer previously wore his hair in dreadlocks, which he described as a "Russian folk hairstyle, because they look like wheat stalks."

 On 23 February 2022, Shaman released "Rise Up" (Russian: Встанем; romanized: Vstanem) for Defender of the Fatherland Day.
 The song, which honors soldiers who died, was also released on the eve of the Russian invasion of Ukraine.
 In an interview with Russia-1, he stated that he believed the song was "dictated to me from above."
 His single amassed 46 million views on YouTube and was featured on the Russian state channel Russia-1.
 The song was dedicated to Russian war heroes of the Great Patriotic War.

 Later in 2022, he released "Ya Russkiy" (Я русский; I'm Russian).
 The song got more than 42 million views, though it was ridiculed on Russian social media.
-Pavel Rudchenko noted that "the song encourages pride in being Russian, in being a part of Russia," which explains the composition's popularity.
+The music critic Pavel Rudchenko noted that "the song encourages pride in being Russian, in being a part of Russia," which explains the composition's popularity.
+Shaman was voted the second-best Russian singer of 2022 in a poll conducted by the state-owned Russian Public Opinion Research Center (VTsIOM).

 Shaman expressed his support for the Russian invasion of Ukraine in December 2022 and was invited to speak and perform at Kremlin-organized events.
-In November 2022, he was criticized by the head of the Russian Media Group for not performing in the Russian-occupied regions in Southeastern Ukraine.
-In January 2023, he performed for Russian soldiers in Luhansk and Mariupol.
+In November 2022, he was criticized by the head of the Russian Media Group for not performing in Russian-occupied Ukraine.
+In January 2023, he performed for Russian soldiers in the occupied cities of Luhansk and Mariupol.